sbis04/quotes_trivia/README.md

 ## Codemagic YAML template

-You can use the following `codemagic.yaml` file for generating and uploading the build analysis result to Codemagic.
+You can use the following `codemagic.yaml` file for generating and uploading the build analysis result to [SonarQube](https://www.sonarqube.org/) using [Codemagic](https://codemagic.io/start/).

 ```yaml
 workflows: